How to Recreate Reddit with Dgraph and Vue.js

 Create a Vue CLI Project

-Start by globally installing @vue/cli
+Start by globally installing @vue/cli.

 yarn global add @vue/cli

 Create a new Vue project.
-In this tutorial our project will be named dgraph-reddit
+In this tutorial our project will be named dgraph-reddit, but you can call your project anything you’d like.

 vue create dgraph-reddit

-and then choose the following options:
+Choose to Manually select features and then choose the following options:

 - Please pick a preset: Manually select features